 If you’ve eaten raw or undercooked bacon or any meat, look out for these symptoms:

 - upset stomach

 - muscle aches

-These symptoms often mirror symptoms of pregnancy, so the best course of action is to call your doctor.
-People infected with Toxoplasma gondii usually don’t have any symptoms and aren’t aware of it.
+These symptoms often feel like pregnancy symptoms, so it’s best to call your doctor to be sure.
+People infected with Toxoplasma gondii usually don’t have any symptoms and don’t know they have it.

-If you think you’ve eaten uncooked or undercooked meat during your pregnancy, contact your doctor.
+If you think you’ve accidentally eaten uncooked or undercooked meat during your pregnancy, tell your doctor right away.

 You can enjoy bacon safely during pregnancy.
 Just make sure to cook it thoroughly, until it’s steaming hot.
-You might want to avoid ordering bacon at a restaurant because you can’t control how it’s cooked.
+Avoid ordering bacon at a restaurant because you don’t know how well it’s cooked.

 Too much bacon isn’t good for anyone.
-But during pregnancy, there’s no reason you can’t enjoy a well-cooked serving of bacon and eggs every once in a while.
+But during pregnancy, there’s no reason you can’t enjoy a well-cooked serving of bacon every once in a while.